3 registered (Shyshark, 2 invisible),

 When I am stoned with someone else present, the high is uniquely different, according to that person.

 “Ensuring capitalism …” he continues.
-“To be a Democrat is a luxury a Republican is wary of same as physical materialism.
+“To be a Democrat is a luxury a Republican is wary of, someone as physical as materialism.
 Everyone is a Republican, have been since the day they were born, they know there is nothing new under the sun, they know they are living in Camelot, Babylon, Constantinople, and Rome, while Democrats think America is something new and unique and the exception to rules so ancient, we are.”

 “Maybe by being of the one political party, you're actually keeping an eye on the other party … “ Adam says.
 “The one that has to be there.”